 In July 2000, the Company approved a new stock option plan, the SMTC/SMTC Manufacturing Corporation of Canada 2000 Equity Incentive Plan (the "2000 Equity Incentive Plan"), pursuant to which a variety of stock-based incentive awards may be granted.
-The plan permits the issuance of up to 1,727,052 shares plus an additional number of shares determined by the Board of Directors but not to exceed 1% of the total number of shares outstanding per year.
+The plan permits the issuance of up to 750,000 shares plus an additional number of shares determined by the Board of Directors but not to exceed 1% of the total number of shares outstanding per year.
 Options generally vest over a four-year period and expire 10 years from their respective date of grant.

 Under existing plans, the Company may grant options to purchase shares of common stock at prices not less than the fair value of the stock on the date of grant.
-Generally, the options vest annually in the first two years and quarterly over the remaining two years beginning one year from the date of grant.
+Generally, the options vest annually in the first two years and quarterly over the remaining two years, beginning one year from the date of grant.
 Any unexercised options expire after not more than ten years.
 The fair value of each option grant is estimated as a single award and amortized into compensation expense on a straight-line basis over its vesting period.

-Notes to Consolidated Financial Statements (continued) (Expressed in thousands of U.S. dollars, except share quantities and per share amounts)
+Notes to Consolidated Financial Statements (Expressed in thousands of U.S. dollars)